How Long Does It Take to Recover from Breast Augmentation?

 We understand the process of breast augmentation recovery may still sound overwhelming, so here are some tips our patients found helpful while they were healing.

-• Wear your surgical garment at all times.
-The garment we put on post-surgery is designed to reduce swelling and promote quick healing.
+- Wear your surgical garment at all times.
+The garment we put on after your breast augmentation procedure is designed to reduce swelling and promote quick healing.
 Don’t take this off unless we instruct you to do so.

 Do you still have questions about recovering from breast augmentation?
 We got you covered.
-Contact us to set up your one-on-one consultation with Dr. Widenhouse to get all your questions about breast augmentation and breast augmentation recovery answered.
+Contact us to set up your one-on-one consultation with Dr. Widenhouse to get all your questions about breast surgery and breast augmentation recovery time answered.

 Recent Posts